-- 1. How often do you meet together? - To what extent is your input sought by program officials? - 3.
+- 1. How often do you meet together? - 2.
+To what extent is your input sought by program officials? - 3.
 Describe the general topics of the meetings?
-Are there opportunities for your participation in course, program development and evaluation?
+Are there opportunities for your participation in courses, program development and evaluation?

 Medical Director